[sb_child_list]

 Should you stack firewood or leave it in a big heaping pile?
 That is up to you.
 I leave most of my wood in a pile.
 But then I produce wood commercially so it becomes too big of a job to stack that much wood.
 But for what a person would use to heat their home, it is often worth stacking the wood.

 Stacking firewood can help the wood dry faster.
-It helps to keep it off the ground and up in the air where it can be exposed to better air circulation and sun, where available.
-Stacked wood also looks nicer and takes up less space and has a smaller footprint.
+It helps to keep it off the ground, up in the air where it can be exposed to better air circulation and sun, where available.
+Stacked wood also looks nicer, takes up less space, and has a smaller footprint.

 Reading my way around the internet, there are innumerable admonishments NOT to store wood near the house–not because of fire, but because insects will migrate from the wood into your house.
 Nobody gave an example of this actually happening but they were saying things like 20 feet away from house etc. Hmmm.
 I have a carport.
 It makes sense to store it there.
 I wouldn’t actually lean it against the walls of the house, but several inches away.
 What do you advise?